 Quick and easy summer salad featuring shaved ripe pears and fresh fennel with collards.
 The bitter greens and anise flavored fennel are balanced by a honey citrus dressing.

 - 1 Ripe Bosch pear cored and sliced thinly

 - 1 tablespoon Toasted nuts or seeds (pecan, pumpkin, etc.)

 - 1 tablespoon Crumbled goat cheese

 - 1 teaspoon coarse ground black pepper

-In a larger bowl, toss together the pears, kale, and fennel with the dressing.
+In a larger bowl, toss together the pears, greens, and fennel with the dressing.